Percy Main: Bus

 Go Ahead Group has a bus depot on Norham Road and a number of its services pass through the village.

 Hollywood Trivia

-Film Director brothers Ridley Scott and Tony Scott formed their first film production company under the name Percy Main Productions.
+Film directors and brothers Ridley Scott and Tony Scott formed their first film production company under the name Percy Main Productions.
+Their father grew up in the village.
 Thelma & Louise is a notable film during this time.
 In 1996 they renamed their production company to Scott Free, and finally to Scott Free Productions.

 Religion

 Percy Main is part of a Church of England parish that also includes Meadow Well, East Howdon and the Royal Quays.

 The parish church, Tynemouth Percy St John, was built for the Duke of Northumberland in 1862, and is Grade II listed.
 Designed by Anthony Salvin, it is built in sandstone and was re-ordered around 2000, to incorporate use as a community centre.
 Located on St John's Terrace, the church shares a vicar with the nearby St Peter's, on the Balkwell estate.
 The contemporary vicarage, at the junction of Waterville Road and Norham Road, was sold in the 1940s and converted into a pub, now The Redburn.
 A new vicarage was built adjacent to the church.

 The Diocese of Newcastle's main administrative office is located at Church House, formerly Percy St John's Primary School.
 The religious resources centre the diocese shares with the Diocese of Durham is also on the site.
 The earlier school it replaced was located on the site of St John's Court, immediately to the north of the church.
 Excess bricks from the building of the Court were used to construct a hall to the rear of the church.
 The 2000 re-ordering included re-cladding of the original brickwork, obscuring this.

 The village, at one time, also had primitive Methodist and Baptist chapels, though these no longer exist.